Mir Jumla's invasion of Assam: Pran Narayan's recovery of Koch Bihar

 The people of the Koch capital resented the Mughal revenue system.
 Within a few months during the rainy season Pran Narayan killed Mohammed Salih, the mansabdar who had opposed him at Kathalbari, cut off the supplies to Isfandyar Khan who escaped to Ghoraghat, and when the permanent Faujdar, Askar Khan, tried to, he was unable to recover it.
 The invasion of the Koch Bihar country thus ended without any gain for the Mughals.

 Invasion of Kamrup

 Mir Jumla left a part of troops with Isfandiyar Khan at Koch Bihar and began his march into Assam on 4 January 1662—he reached Rashid Khan's camp at Rangamati via Khuntaghat—he now added Rashid Khan's troops to his own.
 Unfamiliar with the terrain, Mir Jumla let the Brahmaputra river guide him; as his fleet moved along the Brahmaputra, led by Ibn Hussain, his army moved along the northbank, with Dilir Khan in the vanguard.
 Dilir Khan and Mir Murtaza were responsible for building the road across the forests, reeds, marshes, and rivers along which the rest of the army followed.
 Progress was slow—four or five miles a day.

+Battle of Mogul Mir Jumla with Assam, 1661-62.